 It’s never been easier to build a virtual community and stay connected.
 Many high-quality solutions to support online collaboration and teamwork are free or relatively inexpensive.
 Choose tools that are easy to use, with an emphasis on the basics.

 Remote employees need email, video conferencing tools, a direct messaging platform, and a way to share and download files.
-Make sure that specialised roles like project managers, designers, and others also have access to the software they need to be successful.
+Make sure that specialised roles like project managers, designers, and others also have access to the right workflow apps they need to be successful.

 Every remote role depends on technology first, and anything that gets in the way of that will only set your productivity back.
 Budget for updated, reliable technology—nothing kills your team’s motivation faster than a laptop crashing or slow programs that trudge through daily tasks.

 Also, encourage your team to invest in high-speed internet connections for their work (or have your company fund it) since few things are more frustrating than a video meeting where one or two employees’ devices glitch or delay when trying to discuss projects and goals.